istio/istio.io/content/docs/tasks/traffic-management/debugging-istio/index.md

 Routes Match
 {{< /text >}}

 Here we can see that the listeners and routes match but the clusters are out of sync.
-This specific diff is a bug with Pilot where it sends multiple kube-dns clusters to Envoy which automatically de-dups them, thus producing a diff in what is sent vs what Envoy loads in.

 ## Deep dive into Envoy configuration